 Huawei P10 release date

-Huawei announced the P9 in early April 2016, and the phone hit stores in mid-April.
-Roughly a year between models tends to be the way of things in smartphone world, so April 2017 is our best guess for now, especially as the Huawei P8 also launched in April.
+The P9 came later in the year in April 2016, and the phone hit stores in mid-April.
+Roughly a year between models tends to be the way of things in smartphone world, so April 2017 was our original guess, especially as the Huawei P8 also launched in April.

 Huawei's marketing director for sub-Saharan Africa, Hawa Hyath, has also confirmed the P10 will be the next focus for the company suggesting a 2017 release date is on the cards.